robin-rpr/calos/doc/clearly-run.rst

 Description
 ===========

-Run command :code:`COMMAND` in a fully unprivileged Charliecloud container using the image specified by :code:`IMAGE`, which can be: (1) a path to a directory, (2) the name of an image in :code:`clearly image` storage (e.g.
+Run command :code:`COMMAND` in a fully unprivileged Clearly container using the image specified by :code:`IMAGE`, which can be: (1) a path to a directory, (2) the name of an image in :code:`clearly image` storage (e.g.
 :code:`example.com:5050/foo`) or, if the proper support is enabled, a SquashFS